 A. Position.

-There shall be a Director of Municipal Facilities and Operations.
-(Is this the current title/practice?)
+There shall be a Department of Municipal Facilities and Operations, the head of which will be the Director of Engineering.

 B. Role.

-The Director of Municipal Facilities and Operations shall be responsible for the administration of the following departments: Public Service (streets, parks, sewers, and water distribution), Engineering, Wastewater Treatment, Water Treatment, and Code Enforcement as well as the supervision of the maintenance of all City parks, buildings, and facilities.
+The Director of Engineering shall be responsible for the administration of the following departments: Public Service (streets, parks, sewers, and water distribution), Engineering, Wastewater Treatment, Water Treatment, and Code Enforcement as well as the supervision of the maintenance of all City parks, buildings, and facilities.

 C. Functions.

-The Director of Municipal Facilities and Operations shall:
+The Director of Engineering shall:

 Oversee all engineering required by the Common Council or Board of Public Service and by the other departments and the other officers of the City.